chrapatia/CpcdosOS2.1.5/README.md

 # CpcdosOS2.1.5
-Prototype of the next Cpcdos kernel major update. x86_32 micro-kernel
+### What is this ?

+It's a simple prototype of the future CpcdosOS2.2 micro-kernel.
+Only for tests and micro-kernel architecture learning.

+**Not desing for a public use.**